A Study of Dupilumab in Small Children With an Allergic Condition of the Esophagus (Food Pipe): Eosinophilic Esophagitis

 NOTE: Other Protocol-Defined Inclusion/Exclusion Criteria Apply

-This study investigates an investigational medication in children with eosinophilic esophagitis.
-The purpose of this study is to evaluate the safety, tolerability, and effectiveness of the investigational medication over a 24-week period in children with active eosinophilic esophagitis.
+This study investigates the effects of an investigational medication in children who have eosinophilic esophagitis.
+The purpose of this study is to understand how this condition impacts young children.

 • Study timelines: The study will last 24 weeks.